congatudo/stuff/docs/stepbystep-valetudo-installation.md

 $ cd backend
 $ npm run build
 ```
+### Get the binary from the releases
+Go to congatudo releases page to download [valetudo-armv7](https://github.com/congatudo/Congatudo/releases)

 ### Prepare a valid configuration file
 In your machine, get a valid valetudo config file in from: https://raw.githubusercontent.com/congatudo/Congatudo/master/backend/lib/res/default_config.json